If adopted, instructors can Email User Services (firstname.lastname@example.org) for more information on Power Points, Q&A and Activities.

 The scenario begun in Chapter 6 continues here.
 In brief, Ted Thompson is a clinical pharmacist at a medium sized community hospital.
 Ted has just finished participating in the process of developing a strategic plan for the pharmacy department.
 Included in the 5-year plan is a goal for the department to develop and implement specific clinical pharmacist services that help to deliver care, improve patient outcomes, and reduce spending, which aligns with the American Society of Health-System Pharmacists (ASHP) Practice Alignment Initiative (PAI).

 After his first year at the hospital, Ted has formulated several ideas for new clinical pharmacist services that the department could offer which might improve patient outcomes, reduce spending, and generate revenue.
 During his annual performance evaluation, he discusses these ideas with his boss, the Director of Pharmacy (DOP), who is happy that Ted has come forward with his ideas and encourages him to investigate these options further.
-One idea that is of particular interest is to develop an outpatient medication management service for patients with complex or chronic diseases who are prescribed high-cost and complex specialty medications.
-As a ...
+One idea that is of particular interest is to develop an outpatient medication management service for patients with complex or chronic diseases who are prescribed high-cost and complex specialty ...